scottslowe/learning-tools/README.md

 **etcd-2.0**: Use the `Vagrantfile` and other files in this directory to turn up an etcd 2.0.9 cluster running on Ubuntu 14.04.
 The provisioning is handled via shell scripts.

+**ipvs-docker**: Use this learning environment to experiment with using IPVS/LVS for load balancing Docker containers.

 **kvm-macvtap**: This learning environment has a `Vagrantfile` and supporting files for working with KVM and macvtap interfaces on Ubuntu 14.04.
 The provisioning is handled via Ansible (pre-2.0) installed on the Vagrant host.

+**junos**: _This is a placeholder for future work._

 **kvm**: The files in this folder allow you to create a learning environment for working with KVM and Libvirt on Ubuntu 14.04.
 The provisioning is handled via Ansible (pre-2.0) installed on the Vagrant host.